junxit/us-congress-bills-111/metadata.md

 - 2009-01-13 — The House Committee on Rules reported an original measure, H. Rept.
 111-1, by Mr. Hastings (FL).
 - 2009-01-13 — The House Committee on Rules reported an original measure, H. Rept.
 111-1, by Mr. Hastings (FL).
 - 2009-01-13 — The Resolution waives all points of order against consideration of the bill except those arising under clause 9 or 10 of rule XXI.
+- 2009-01-14 — Considered as privileged matter. (consideration: CR H203-216)
+- 2009-01-14 — DEBATE - The House proceeded with one hour of debate on H. Res.
+52.
+- 2009-01-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-01-14 — On agreeing to the resolution Agreed to by recorded vote: 244 - 178 (Roll no. 14). (text: CR H203)
+- 2009-01-14 — Passed/agreed to in House: On agreeing to the resolution Agreed to by recorded vote: 244 - 178 (Roll no. 14).(text: CR H203)
+- 2009-01-14 — The previous question was ordered without objection. (consideration: CR H216)